JaneliaSciComp/SongExplorer/README.md

 which SongExplorer and the anotator(s) agreed upon for each WAV file.

 * "<sub-folder\>/\*-disjoint-{label,tic}-only<annotator\>.csv" contains the
-intervals which only one of them labelled.
+intervals which only one of them labeled.
 There is a separate file for each annotator, with SongExplorer's file name containing the precision-recall ratio used when making the ethograms (e.g. "only1.0pr").
 The difference between the "label" and "tic" files is that for the former any overlap in